• Skip to primary navigation

 Ventilation

 Roasting coffee does produce smoke.
 The darker you roast, the more smoke.
-Make sure you have ventilation fans on and in some cases the windows open.
-If you have a sensitive smoke detector, you may wish to disable during the roasting process.
-Just be sure to turn it back on afterwards.
-Not every kitchen will be setup to remove the smoke produced by indoor coffee roasting.
+Make sure you have ventilation fans on and, in some cases, the windows open.
+If you have a sensitive smoke detector, you may wish to disable it during the roasting process.
+Just be sure to turn it back on afterward.
+Not every kitchen will be set up to remove the smoke produced by indoor coffee roasting.
 Use a smaller batch of coffee on your first roast.

 Cooling the Beans